 Recycle society, Edo city

 Hello!
 Everybody!
-It is the blog How Unique Japan!
-On this page, I will write about the Edo society again!
+It is the blog: How Unique Japan!
+For this page, we will write about the Edo society!
 (If you haven’t seen the page yet, please try here!)

 Then, there should be one question.
 How had the top organization (Bakuhu) kept the city for so long?
-The government banned trading with other countries and traveling (except Portugal).
-It was a challenge for Bakuhu to keep the economy calm without trading.
+The government banned trading with other countries and traveling (except to Portugal).
+It was a challenge for Bakuhu to keep the economy active without the trading.

 The Recycling Society Edo

-So then, let’s see more details on how the city utilized the recycling system and how it leaned on the repair workers.
+Next, let’s acknowledge details on how the city utilized the recycling system and how it leaned on the repair workers.

 The jobs concerned with recycling